 If you are considering a leave of absence, please keep in mind that students must be in residence at Mount Holyoke for at least four semesters out of their sophomore, junior, and senior years to meet graduation requirements, and must earn at least 64 Mount Holyoke (including Five-College) credits during that time.
 International students should consult with the McCulloch Center for Global Initiatives before finalizing their plans.

 A student should discuss a potential leave with her faculty advisor, class dean or class advisor, family members, and other contacts listed on these pages.
+Please note, when a leave is effective the first day of classes or later, withdrawan courses may remain on the transcript with a "W" notation.

 Leaves of Absence Types and Descriptions